Danielstep4/budget-manager/README.md

 - Fix Chart.

-3. Global:
+2. Global:

 - Replace all loading text with loading indicator.

-4. HowItWorks Component:
+3. HowItWorks Component:

 - Add Text.

+4. Forms:

+- Fix Amount max number.

 #### When all the todos are done delete unnecessary branches, and start working on future features.